wesone/woltage/README.md

 scheduler? | `{adapter: IScheduler, args?: any[]}` | If the application needs to schedule commands, a scheduler is needed.
 If no scheduler is provided, [`woltage.scheduleCommand()`](#schedulecommand) is not available.

 > \* Important:\
-if the directory (or a subdirectory) contains other modules, these modules will be imported too which could lead to side effects.
+If the directory (or a subdirectory) contains other modules, these modules will be imported too which could lead to side effects.

 ## Event